The Official Brian Schad Commodity Futures

 Here are the commodity markets which illustrate the changing bigger picture for them:

-UP Trending Futures Markets: Crude Oil & High-Grade Copper (Both new this week.)
+DOWN Trending Futures Markets: Soy Oil, S&P 500 Index, Crude Oil, Coffee and Cotton & Feeder Cattle (Both new this week.)

 ALL COMMENTARY IS CONSIDERED OPINION & VIEWS FROM THE AUTHOR AND NOT A SOLICITATION OF ANY SECURITIES.
 THE RISK OF LOSS IN TRADING COMMODITY INTERESTS CAN BE SUBSTANTIAL.
 YOU SHOULD THEREFORE CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.